seart-group/ghs/README.md

 Note that although there are other parameters, I strongly recommend you **DON'T** override them.

+## Starting the front-end

+The easiest way to start the front-end is through IntelliJ itself.
+After starting the application back-end, navigate to `src/main/fe-src` in the project tree.
+Right click on `index.html`, and select one of the provided launch options from `Open In Browser`.
+Please note that IntelliJ's built-in web-server port is by default configured to `63342`.
+In order to access the back-end API, change it to `3030` in `Preferences > Build, Execution, Deployment > Debugger > Built-in server`, as the application CORS configurer can only accept connections from `localhost:3030`.

 ## Dockerisation

 To dockerise the application, I have opted to use three containers: one for the database, one for supplying the front end files, and one for the spring application itself.
 To deploy the application, simply run the following: